I’m Not Attending the Straight Pride Parade This Year

 Then I had to retrace my steps and pick everyone up so my night was pretty much shot.
 After that, I spent 20 minutes listening to my wife detail everything she ate today — a habit I don’t know why we perform but we just do.
 Then I walked around the house turning out all the lights my kids left on and told everyone that nobody ever is allowed to touch the thermostat but me.
 This is the only piece of untouchable real estate in the entire house.
 The thermostat is mine!
 GOT ME?

 I’m too exhausted now to work on the float so I’m going to watch the basketball game on TV and crack open a beer that doesn’t need a piece of fruit to make it taste good.
-My wife put her feet on my lap and my littlest daughter sat next to me on the couch and we argued over whether Steph Curry or Kawhi Leonard was better.
+My wife put her feet on my lap and my littlest daughter sat next to me on the couch and we argued over whether Steph Curry or Kwai Leonard was better.
 I'm pretty comfy here so it seems I'll be skipping the Straight Pride Parade this year.
 But maybe next year.
 I've got big ideas.
 And lots of tools.